-The Colorado General Assembly passed significant pension reform through Senate Bill (SB) 18-200: Concerning Modifications To the Public Employees' Retirement Association Hybrid Defined Benefit Plan Necessary to Eliminate with a High Probability the Unfunded Liability of the Plan Within the Next Thirty Years.
+The Colorado General Assembly passed significant pension reform through Senate Bill (SB) 18-200: Concerning Modifications to the Public Employees' Retirement Association Hybrid Defined Benefit Plan Necessary to Eliminate with a High Probability the Unfunded Liability of the Plan Within the Next Thirty Years (SB 18-200).
 The bill was signed into law by Governor Hickenlooper on June 4, 2018.
-A brief description of some of the major changes to plan provisions required by SB 18-200 for the DPS Division are listed below.
-A full copy of the bill can be found online at www.leg.colorado.gov.
+SB 18-200 makes changes to certain benefit provisions.
+Some, but not all, of these changes were in effect as of June 30, 2020.